 - Personal first aid kit (Neosporin, bandaids, Immodium, aspirin, etc.)

 - Personal medications with prescription information

 - Small backpack

 - Reusable water bottle

 - Plastic bag or dry bag (for dirty items or protection from water)

 - Guide book such as Frommer’s, Fodor’s or Lonely Planet

 - Book, journal, and pen

 Knowing a lot about a country before you travel there can enrich your travels and help you meet and relate to more local people.
-To learn more about Ecuador we recommend consulting guidebooks such as Frommer’s, which has sections on history, politics, etc. In addition to our own, there are many websites as well with information on Ecuador.
+To learn more about Ecuador’s history, culture, and people we recommend consulting travel guide books, online websites, and travel blogs.

 - POLVO Y CENIZA (DUST AND ASHES) by Eliecer Cardenas is a critically acclaimed modern work that attempts to dig up an Ecuador buried and forgotten.